Petrel Point Nature Reserve

 Showy lady's slipper

 Due to the delicacy of the plant life at Petrel Point, visitors must explore from the walkways provided.
+The boardwalk is currently undergoing repairs in some sections, which have been generously supported by TD Friends of the Environment Foundation.

 There are a number of other interesting areas nearby, including the Oliphant Fen, Reid Point Conservation Area, Walker Woods Conservation Area and Sauble Falls Provincial Park.
 Ontario Nature helped raise funds to purchase the Reid Point and Walker Woods properties.